How to recover accidentally deleted database data to the state just before it was deleted

 1. Apply recovery queries to all DBs after SET sql_log_bin = 0

-1. Finally, re-establish the replication
+1. Finally, rebuild the replication

 procedure

-Check where you have your backup data stored.
+Check where you store your backup data.

 You should always be aware of whether you are uploading to S3 or to a physical server somewhere.